Mario Capecchi

-Mario Ramberg Capecchi (born October 6, 1937) is an Italian-born American molecular geneticist and a co-awardee of the 2007 Nobel Prize in Physiology or Medicine for discovering a method to create mice in which a specific gene is turned off, known as knockout mice.
+Mario Ramberg Capecchi (/it/; born October 6, 1937) is an Italian-born American molecular geneticist and a co-awardee of the 2007 Nobel Prize in Physiology or Medicine for discovering a method to create mice in which a specific gene is turned off, known as knockout mice.
 He shared the prize with Martin Evans and Oliver Smithies.
-He is currently Distinguished Professor of Human Genetics and Biology at the University of Utah School of Medicine.
+Capecchi is Distinguished Professor of Human Genetics and Biology at the University of Utah School of Medicine.

 Life

 Mario Capecchi was born in Verona, Italy, as the only child of Luciano Capecchi and Lucy Ramberg, an Italian-born daughter of American-born Impressionist painter Lucy Dodd Ramberg and German archaeologist Walter Ramberg.
 His parents weren't married, and due to the turmoil in Europe caused by World War II, the details of his early life are unclear.
 In 1941 he and his mother were living near Bolzano, about 160 miles north of his father in Reggio Emilia when his mother was arrested and deported for pamphleteering and belonging to an anti-Fascist group.
 Prior to her arrest she had made contingency plans by selling her belongings and giving the proceeds to a nearby peasant family to care for her child.
 However, it was not long before Mario ended up on the streets of Bolzano.
 In July 1942, a few months before his fifth birthday, Italian records suggest he was reunited with his father in Reggio Emilia, which Mario did confirm but stated that he stayed with his father for only for a few brief periods and that he mostly lived on the streets until he was placed in an orphanage towards the end of the war.

 Mario almost died of malnutrition.
 His mother survived the war in Germany (part of the reason the details of his early life are unclear is that she would never talk about her experiences), and when it ended she began a year-long search for him.
 She finally found him on his ninth birthday in a hospital bed in Reggio Emilia ill with a fever and subsisting on a daily bowl of chicory coffee and bread crust.
 She took him to Rome, where he had his first bath since he had left her care and where, with money sent by his uncle, Edward Ramberg, an American physicist at RCA, they made arrangements to depart to the United States.
 He and his mother moved to Pennsylvania to live at an "intentionally cooperative community" called Bryn Gweled, which had been co-founded by his uncle.
 (Capecchi's other maternal uncle, Walter Ramberg, was also a prominent American physicist).
 He graduated from George School, a Quaker boarding school in Bucks County, Pennsylvania, in 1956.